rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safe-use-of-unsafe-guidelines/rust-embedded-lld-safe-definition.md

 operate properly the device accordingly with microcontroller or microprocessor specification.

-Rust developers expect to use safe libraries or more exactly libraries that doesn`t have unsafe API.
+Rust developers expect to [sound](https://rust-lang.github.io/unsafe-code-guidelines/glossary.html#soundness-of-code--of-a-library) libraries.

 When I tried to understand what need to be done to offer safe low level drivers, I found that there is no clear definition of what does mean